-Judge for yourselves: Is it ﬁtting for a woman to pray to God with her head uncovered?
+“Judge for yourselves: Is it ﬁtting for a woman to pray to God with her head uncovered?
 Does not nature itself teach you that long hair is a dishonor to a man, but if a woman has long hair, it is a glory to her?
-For her hair is given to her instead of a covering.
+For her hair is given to her instead of a covering.”

-JWs have commented on this point about nature and long hair (bold added for emphasis):
+Jehovah’s Witnesses have commented on this point about nature and long hair (bold added for emphasis):

-Paul calls attention to the naturally long hair of the women in the congregation to which he wrote as a continuous God-given reminder that the woman is by nature subject to the man. … Paul pointed out that the long hair of a woman was a natural evidence of her womanly position under man’s headship.
-The woman, seeing this natural reminder of her subjection, should, in consequence, wear a form of head covering as “a sign of authority” on her head… (Insight on the Scriptures, Volume 1, pp. 1053-1054)
+“Paul calls attention to the naturally long hair of the women in the congregation to which he wrote as a continuous God-given reminder that the woman is by nature subject to the man. … Paul pointed out that the long hair of a woman was a natural evidence of her womanly position under man’s headship.
+The woman, seeing this natural reminder of her subjection, should, in consequence, wear a form of head covering as “a sign of authority” on her head…”

-So their point is that because women have long hair, this is “proof” of her “natural” subjection to men.
+So, their point is that because women have long hair, this is “proof” of her “natural” subjection to men.

 Except … men have long hair too.
 As a matter of fact, if a man wants short hair he needs to interfere with nature and get it cut.

 Some might argue that women’s hair naturally grows longer than men’s, but this is not true.
 When I was a teen girl and wanted long hair, it never reached past the middle of my back.
 I knew many other girls the same, whereas many men who grow their hair long can see it reach their waistband and beyond.